 It should be noted by visitors that as some of these exhibits travel many miles to be here for the weekend, it must be expected that many will start to leave the site from 2pm on the Sunday.
 We therefore recommend early viewing to avoid disappointment.

 The above information is correct at the time of release.
 Owners of the exhibits listed have recently made the commitment to attend Cockpit-Fest with these exhibits.
 This information should not be regarded as a guarantee that the listed item will be in attendance.

-Finally don't forget the Aeroboot / Aerojumble Aviation & Avionics Sale that runs alongside Cockpit-Fest; please check out booking details elsewhere on the Events page, after the Sale on 13th April 2019.
+Finally don't forget the Aeroboot / Aerojumble Aviation & Avionics Sale that runs alongside Cockpit-Fest; please check out booking details elsewhere on the Events page.